Skip to main content

 Right to Choose FAQ’s

-What is a Right to Choose (RTC) ADHD assessment?
+What is a Right to Choose (RTC) assessment?

-The RTC pathway allows you to choose an NHS-approved provider, like us, for your ADHD assessment and treatment.
+The RTC pathway allows you to choose an NHS-approved provider, like us, for your ND (autism/ADHD) assessment and support.
 It gives you the flexibility to bypass local NHS waiting lists and access care more quickly, all still funded by the NHS.

-To be eligible, you must be registered with a GP in England, aged 18 or over, and your GP must agree to refer you.
-You must not already be on another ADHD waiting list or receiving ADHD treatment elsewhere.
-We’re happy to help guide you through the process.
-Please note that some patients are not suitable for online assessments (see suitability criteria).
+To be eligible, you must be registered with a GP in England and your GP must agree to refer you.
+You must not already be on another ADHD waiting list for the same assessment.
+Please note that some clients are not suitable for online assessments (see suitability criteria).

 How do I get referred to your RTC service?

-No, the assessment and medication initiation are fully funded by the NHS under the RTC scheme.
-There are no costs to you for the assessment, diagnosis, or initial treatment.
+No, the assessment and any available follow-on support are fully funded by the NHS under the RTC scheme.
+There are no costs to you.

 Do I need to prepare anything before the assessment?

 It’s helpful to think about your experiences both in childhood and adulthood.
-We’ll also send you some questionnaires to complete in advance, and if possible, gather information from someone who knew you as a child (though this isn’t essential).
+We’ll also send you some questionnaires to complete in advance, and we will gather information from someone who knows you well (knew you as a child, or knows you well currently).

 What if I already have a mental health diagnosis?
 Can I still be assessed?

 Absolutely.
-Many people with ADHD also experience other mental health conditions.
-Our team is experienced in recognising and differentiating ADHD alongside other diagnoses, ensuring a comprehensive and accurate assessment.
+Many people with ADHD and autism also experience other mental health conditions.
+Our team is experienced in recognising and differentiating ADHD and autism alongside other diagnoses, ensuring a comprehensive and accurate assessment.
+However, if you are currently experiencing mental health crisis, or instability, we may advise you that now is not the right time to have a neurodevelopmental assessment.
+This is to ensure the assessment is accurate and a true reflection o9f you when you are functioning at your best.

 Is your service confidential?